tmarois/laravel-ads-sdk/README.md

 ### (2) Laravel Config

 Run `php artisan vendor:publish`, then copy these to your `.env` and update with your credentials.

+*ONLY IF USING THE LARAVEL PHP FRAMEWORK, Otherwise you can use the **manual-configuration** to use in any project.*

 ```
 ADWORDS_DEVELOPER_TOKEN=""